A good team leader can turn an average team into top performers. Here are a few tips on how to get more out of your team leaders.

-We used to follow the practice of putting the best team leaders with the worst performers in the hope they would improve.
-We changed that approach after realising that when we paired the best with the best, productivity was boosted.
+We used to follow the practice of putting the best team leaders with the worst performers in the hope the latter would improve.
+We changed that approach after realizing that when we paired the best with the best, productivity was boosted.

 When people are good at what they do they have added enjoyment and tend to be more productive.
 It’s long been accepted that if you build on your strengths instead of focusing on your weaknesses, you will be more successful.

 5. Encourage Interaction – Hold a No PC Day